vanderlee/PHP-stable-sort-functions/README.md

 Disclaimers
 -----------
-Only functions that make sense are included, so no `sort` or `ksort` variants.
+Only methods that make sense for stable sorting are included, so no `sort` or `ksort` variants.
 If you can demonstrate the case for any missing function, please let me know and they will be included.

 These are not the fastest possible implementations.
 In fact, I guarantee they are not.
 Performance has been sacrificed for compatibility with their builtin